iiVertex/wizard/README.md

 - **Email**: [ammaryahia23@gmail.com]

 ---
 This project is built with students in mind.
-Happy studying!
+Happy studying!!